Inverness: The Cairngorms, Culloden, and Speyside Whisky Tour

 Fort George

 We then travel to Fort George (optional extra), an imposing fort built in the wake of the Battle of Culloden that you will have already learned about at the previous stops.
-This massive fortification took over 22 years to build and a must for any military history fans as it is home to the largest regimental museum outside of Edinburgh.
+This massive fortification took over 22 years to build and is a must for any military history enthusiast, as it is home to the largest regimental museum outside of Edinburgh.
 Fort George is still in use as an active army base and home to the Black Watch, 3rd Battalion, The Royal Regiment of Scotland.

-2 hours Admission ticket not included
+1 hour 30 minutes Admission ticket not included

 • 4

-1 hour Admission ticket free
+1 hour 20 minutes Admission ticket free

 • 5